doda25-team5/operation/README.md

 | `MODEL_DIR`        | Directory for downloaded/mounted model files | `/root/sms/output`        |

 All variables are mentioned and configured in the `.env` file.
+Create a `.env` file next to the Dockerfile.

 Example `.env`: